Correlated insulators, density wave states, and their nonlinear optical response in magic-angle twisted bilayer graphene

-Quite a few of the experimentally observed CIs and DWs in magic-angle TBG are featureless insulating states, such as the CIs observed at CNP, $\nu=\pm2$, the CI at $\nu=3$, and the DW states at $7/2$.
-All of these states are just insulating with zero Chern number, and do not exhibit any further transport and optical characters.
+Quite a few of the experimentally observed CIs and DWs in magic-angle TBG are featureless insulators, such as the CIs observed at CNP, $\nu=\pm2$, the CI at $\nu=3$, and the DW states at $7/2$, etc. All of these states are just insulating with zero Chern number, and do not exhibit any particular signature in conventional transport and optical approaches.
 Therefore, it is difficult to experimentally identify the nature of these correlated states.
-Here we propose that these featureless correlated states may exhibit distinct nonlinear optical responses, which is described by the generation an AC current density $j^{c}(\omega_1+\omega_2)$ due to the second-order response to the electric fields:
+Here we propose that these featureless correlated states may exhibit distinct nonlinear optical responses, which is described by the generation of an alternating current density $j^{c}(\omega_1+\omega_2)$ due to the second-order response to the electric fields: